Monodromy groups of polynomials of composition length 2: Preliminaries

+Since \cite{Mul2} provides an explicit short list of possibilities for $V$ other than symmetric or alternating groups of degree $\ge 4$, we are already reduced to the case $V=S_d$, $p=2$, and a short finite list of further cases $(p,V)$ (namely with $V_1$ having a composition factor $C_p$).
+To treat the former case, it is helpful to note that restriction from $G$ to $H$ yields an injection on the set of subgroups of index $2$.
+But since the abelianizations of $V=S_d$ and $V_1=S_{d-1}$ have the same $2$-rank, so do the abelianizations of $G$ and of $H$.
+Thus, restriction from $G$ to $H$ in fact yields a bijection on the set of index-$2$ subgroups, again implying that the point stabilizer $G_1<G$ has (an overgroup of index $2$ in $G$, and hence) two distinct nontrivial overgroups.

-We are therefore left with the case where $U_1$ has a ``new" quotient $C_p$ or $D_p$ compared to $U$.
-Going in particular through the list of monodromy groups of indecomposable polynomials from \cite{Mul2}, one finds that apart from the possibilities given in Case \ref{diagimplritt_exccase} (which can be verified with Magma to indeed occur as monodromy groups of a suitable polynomial with a {\it unique} decomposition), this leaves only the possibilities $U=S_5$ (for which $U_1=S_4$ has a ``new" $D_3$-quotient), $U=PSL_3(2)$ (for which again $U_1\cong S_4$ has a new $D_3$-quotient) and $U=PSL_3(3)$ (whose stabilizer again has a new $D_3$-quotient).
-For the last two cases, a direct check in Magma's transitive group database yields that no embedding of $G$ into $U\times D_3$ is such that the point stabilizer has a unique maximal overgroup, whereas for the first case, the only such candidate group (i.e., embedding into $S_5\times D_3$ and having a unique maximal overgroup of the point stabilizer) is $15T21 \cong 3.S_5$, which however has no generating genus-$0$ tuples corresponding to a polynomial ramification type.
+Treating the latter case amounts to a short Magma computation, identifying subgroups $G\le D_p\times V$ (inside the finite list of candidate cases) acting as transitive subgroups of $D_p\wr V$ (more precisely, having a chain $G>H>G_1$ of subgroups with coset images $V$, and $C_p$ or $D_p$ respectively), but fixing only one nontrivial partition.
+Apart from the possibilities given in Case \ref{diagimplritt_exccase} (which can be verified with Magma to indeed occur as monodromy groups of a suitable polynomial with a {\it unique} decomposition), this leaves only one possibility, namely the group of transitive group label $15T21$ (isomorphic to $3.S_5$, embedding into $D_3\times S_5$ and having a unique maximal overgroup of the point stabilizer).
+This group, however, can be verified to have no generating genus-$0$ tuples corresponding to a polynomial ramification type.
 This concludes the proof. \end{proof}

-\begin{rmk} \begin{itemize} \item[a)] The final result of Theorem \ref{thm:mainres} shows that the conclusion of Proposition \ref{prop:diagimplritt} actually holds without changes even when dropping assumptions a) and b). \item[b)] Note that the assumption that $G:=\Mon(g\circ h)$ is in fact the geometric monodromy group of a polynomial was not used in the proof for the case $\Mon(g)=A_n,S_n$ for $n\ge 6$ (and for $n=5$, only to rule out the one further exceptional case $G=15T21$). \end{itemize} \end{rmk}
+\begin{rmk} \begin{itemize} \item[a)] The final result of Theorem \ref{thm:mainres} shows that the conclusion of Proposition \ref{prop:diagimplritt} holds unchanged even when dropping assumptions a) and b). \item[b)] Note that the assumption that $G:=\Mon(g\circ h)$ is in fact the geometric monodromy group of a polynomial was not used in the proof for the case $\Mon(g)=A_n,S_n$ for $n\ge 6$ (and for $n=5$, only to rule out the one further exceptional case $G=15T21$). \end{itemize} \end{rmk}